Powerful blog post titles stop people in their tracks. And that’s all you need to do with your title.

 It’s a basic principle of human psychology that the more rare or unique something is, the more we value it.

-Exclusivity applies not only to objects (like gold and diamonds) but also to information.
+This applies to objects (like gold and diamonds) and it also applies to information.

-Here are some examples of exclusivity in headlines:
+Here are some examples of headlines that emphasize uniqueness:

 - The Only Blog Promotion Technique You’ll Ever Need